 Passing pretty villages, busy market towns, by forests, over moorland, soaking up heritage, history, and spectacular scenery for a bargain price, it was definitely worth taking a trip on the 840 Coastliner!

-A blue double decker bus on the road travelling to the left of the picture.
+A blue double decker bus on the road travelling to the right of the picture.
 The bus has the word 'Coastliner' on the side, and is one of the UK's most scenic bus routes

 The smart and clean 840 Coastliner bus